Completing CDD across complicated ownership structures

-This article explains best practice for performing Client Due Diligence on clients whose ownership involves layers of different entities.
-For example:
+This article explains the best practice for performing Client Due Diligence on clients whose ownership involves layers of different entities.

 Company A is entirely owned by another company, Company B, which in turn is entirely owned by a single natural person.
 This person is a beneficial owner of Company A, and so must be identified as a CDD Candidate in its AML Workflow.